delphieritas/kaggle_credit_dataset_processing/README.md

 previous_application.csv
 installments_payments.csv

-Each supplemental files will eventually become relevant attributes in the final combined csv w.r.t.
+Each supplemental tables will eventually become relevant attributes in the final combined csv w.r.t.
 'SK_ID_CURR'.

+In consideration of keeping the potential connections among supplemental tables, we sort each supplemental table on their key attribute before padding them into final combined file.

 -------------------------
 ## Code scripts of processing the above operation are provided here

-import dependency and set dataset directory
+import dependency and set dataset directory, pandas package is required for '1.3.1' version or higher
 ```python
 import pandas as pd
 import os